 Once you begin applying, your skin should be completely dry and cool.
 If you have sensitive skin, CHG may cause skin irritation, such as temporary itching and/or redness; showering or shaving immediately before applying may enhance these effects.

-Prep the area(s) circled above.
+Prep the abdominal area.
 Avoid contact with eyes, ears and mouth.
 Use one cloth in the evening and the other in the morning before surgery.

 Allow the area to dry for one minute.
 Do not rinse.
 It is normal for the skin to have a temporary “tacky” feel for several minutes after the antiseptic solution is applied.